Fox NFL Sunday: 2007–present

 In March 2007, it was announced that the program (then branded on-air as The Built Ford Tough Fox NFL Sunday, via a sponsorship agreement with Ford Motor Company) would resume studio broadcasts for the 2007 season, with Curt Menefee assuming full-time hosting duties and Joe Buck reverting to play-by-play only.
 Jillian Reynolds, who was coming off maternity leave, returned full-time as the program's weather anchor.
 However, the pre-game show was on-site at Lambeau Field for the 2007 NFC Championship Game between the New York Giants and the Green Bay Packers and at Super Bowl XLII.

 For the 2007 season, Fox NFL Sunday introduced a new feature, a pre-recorded segment titled "Grumpy Old Coaches", in which Jimmy Johnson and fellow former Dallas Cowboys head coach Barry Switzer discuss the past week in football.
 A segment of highlights and commentary of the previous day's college football games was also featured, as a gesture to Fox's then recent acquisition of broadcast rights to the Bowl Championship Series (BCS).
 This segment was dropped following the 2007 season.

 On June 24, 2008, it was announced that former New York Giants defensive end Michael Strahan would join the show as an analyst.
 On November 8, 2009, a special two-hour edition of the program was broadcast on-location from Afghanistan, featuring an audience of U.S. soldiers.
 While the regular Fox NFL Sunday crew did the pregame show, Chris Rose served as the studio host and anchored the in-game highlights, as John Lynch and Trent Green served as studio analysts for the halftime and post-game reports during the broadcast.
 On January 24, 2010, Fox NFL Sunday broadcast on-location from New Orleans for the 2009 NFC Championship Game.

 On January 23, 2011, Fox NFL Sunday also broadcast an on-location edition at Soldier Field in Chicago for the 2010 NFC Championship Game; the program held its Super Bowl XLV pregame show in Arlington, Texas on February 6, 2011.

 Starting with the 2011 NFL season, the show introduced a new feature called "Fox :45", which is usually formatted a sing-along parody of a famous song, or as a comedic sketch.
 The parodies and sketches usually relate to current events occurring during the football season.
 The program also introduced the "Twitter Tracker", which scrolls tweets from NFL players and coaches.

 On August 2, 2012, Frank Caliendo announced on his official Twitter account that he would not return to Fox NFL Sunday as a prognosticator for the 2012 season; comedian and former Saturday Night Live cast member Rob Riggle was eventually named as his replacement.

+On December 6, 2015, a special two-hour edition of Fox NFL Sunday was broadcast from Ford Island at Pearl Harbor, Hawaii.
+The location was chosen to commemorate the 74th anniversary of the Attack on Pearl Harbor, with the USS Missouri being featured in the backdrop of the broadcast.